andrewevstyukhin/nebc7/README.md

 Many encoders use single metric (RMSE / MSE / PSNR) insensitive to a direction.
 While SSIM is unhandy for direct compression, it enhances correlation when encoding produces equal deltas and so SSIM overcomes dithering.

+## Special features

+Additional mode 6 with 2-bit index instead of 4-bit gives a significant reduction in size.

 ## Usage

 The solution was tested on SSSE3, SSE4.1, AVX, AVX2, AVX-512BW - capable CPUs for Win64 API only.